bryanrg22/bryanrg22/README.md

-## Hi there, and welcome to my Github Profile!
+## Hi!
+Welcome to my Github Profile!

 <!--
 **bryanrg22/bryanrg22** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.